 Are you just starting out as a practice facilitator and need training?
 Or do you have many years of broad experience but want grounding in patient-centered medical home content?
-A unique training is coming to Washington for the first time, and we hope you'll join us!
+We're thrilled to announce that a unique training is coming to Washington for the first time in August.

 Practice Coaching for Primary Care Transformation (PCPCT) Training is a multi-faceted training program designed for leaders at all levels who have a formal or informal coaching role in primary care transformation efforts.
 The course is an orientation to, and comprehensive review of, the science of change in primary care practice and equips participants with practical tools and coaching skills necessary to engage and support teams as they evolve into high performing Patient-Centered Medical Homes.

 Focused on the 10 Building Blocks of High Performing Primary Care (Bodenheimer & Ghorob 2013), the course explores national best practices implemented in high-performing clinics in areas such as team-based care, prompt access to care and population-based care.

 This workshop is designed for practice coaches who work with primary care practices to assist with transformation efforts towards high performing Patient Centered Medical Homes.

 The Patient-Centered Primary Care Institute in partnership with CareOregon will host the program, with content provided by the University of California San Francisco (UCSF) Center for Excellence in Primary Care and our team here at MacColl.
 UCSF and CareOregon have been teaching this course material since 2013 in an effort to bring clarity to the world of health care transformation.